HarryYu02/booktab/README.md

 When I was doing some coding, I have many documentation opened and also some deeply nested bookmark, I find it very annoying to open the desired bookmark or navigate to a specific tab, so I wrap the Chrome Extenstion API for bookmarks and tabs together.
 There are also some work around like pressing Ctrl+Shift+A to search tabs, or press F6 and type @bookmark or @tabs to perform a search, but I am too lazy for that many buttons or mouse clicks, so I spent 2 days to automate a task that would have took me 10 seconds instead.

+My usecase for BookTab is to run it using a Powershell Script to run it, save all the code documentations in a single folder so it doesnt clutter up my bookmark bar, and search for them when I need them.

 ## Technologies Used

 -   [React](https://react.dev/)